-Did you ever get round to watching Final Flesh, the film we told you about a few months ago that Vernon Chatman paid a porn company to make based on his bizarre script?
-Well once you have watched it, it will all make perfect sense.
-Fully grown man in babysuit attempts to crawl headfirst into vagina.
+A few months back, we told you about Final Flesh, Vernon Chatman's project that paid a porn company to act out his bizarre script.
+Think fully grown man in babysuit attempts to crawl headfirst into vagina.
 Woman breastfeeds slab of raw meat.
 Woman bathes in tears of children.
-But a lot of it still resists fitting into easy comic topic sentences: "Man who believes himself to be dying and lies wrapped in swaddling cloth on deathbed is marauded by Skeletor-masked phantom, but is saved from certain death by having a processed sausage stuffed down his trousers nibbled on by lady".
+But a lot of it still resists fitting into easy comic topic sentences: "Man who believes himself to be dying and lies wrapped in swaddling cloth on deathbed is marauded by Skeletor-masked phantom, but is saved from certain death by having a processed sausage stuffed down his pants and nibbled on by lady."

 A few days after watching it, I'm more and more convinced it could be Chatman's masterpiece.
 By comparison, watching Kenneth Anger's Invocation of My Demon Brother the previous week now seemed like studying a rather tedious brand of paint.

 Along with his longtime comedic partner John Lee, Chatman made Wonder Showzen – a whipsmart, deranged pisstake on Sesame Street that was about as good as any TV program ever made.
 Prior to that, he won an Emmy writing for Conan O'Brien, and scripted Snoop Dogg's MTV sketch show.
 He's also the voice of Towelie – South Park's marijuana-toking towel, and a writer/consultant on Stone and Parker's comedy touchstone.
 Yet, despite this inferno of glory, he remains almost apologetically nice.

 Vice: Hello Vernon.
 I watched your film the other day, with a girl of my acquaintance, and I have a bone to pick with you: it's not exactly a date movie, is it?

 Vernon: It's a date movie to weed out the weak.